Faical-Ach/Projet-M207/README.md

 # Projet-M207
-Infrastructure SDN avec ONOS, cluster Kubernetes via kubeadm, et supervision GLPI.
-Déploiement de services HTTPS, MySQL et Samba dans K8s, avec gestion réseau dynamique et inventaire via FusionInventory.
+SDN infrastructure with ONOS, Kubernetes cluster via kubeadm, and GLPI monitoring.
+Deployment of HTTPS, MySQL, and Samba services in Kubernetes, with dynamic network management and inventory via FusionInventory.

 ## Getting docker images